Tam Eastley on Erich Mielke–“the most feared man in the GDR”…

-In 1989, right before the wall fell, he was considered one of the most important men of the Communist Block, a man whose future would no doubt have continued along a path of power, intimidation and so-called “success.”
-But like so many of the higher-ups of the Communist party, Mielke’s history and associations betrayed him in the end, and not without cause.
+In 1989, right before the wall fell, he was considered one of the most important men of the entire Eastern Communist Bloc, a man whose future would no doubt have continued along a path of power, intimidation and so-called “success” if fate hadn’t decided otherwise.
+But like so many of the higher-ups of the SED, Mielke’s history and associations betrayed him in the end, and not without cause.

 In 1931 the street fighting turned personal when a member of the KPD was killed.
-Walter Ulbricht, head of the KPD was enraged, and ordered the killing of two police officers as revenge, Paul Anlauf and Franz Lenck.
-Two members of the party planned the attack, and Mielke, an up-and-coming young communist, was asked to carry out the dirty work.
+Walter Ulbricht, head of the KPD was enraged, and ordered the killing of two police officers as revenge: Paul Anlauf and Franz Lenck.
+Two members of the party planned the attack, and Mielke, an up-and-coming young communist at the time, was asked to carry out the dirty work.

-The newly renovated Stasi Museum is a terrifying reminder of how all-encompassing the Stasi really was.
+A visit to the Stasi Museum is a sobering, if not terrifying, reminder of how all-encompassing the Stasi really was.
 The entire block is a series of grey labyrinthine buildings, all hunched claustrophobically together.
 A city within a city, the Stasi offices came complete with a movie theatre, canteen, a supermarket—and were surrounded by apartment buildings housing the people the Stasi liked to keep a close and paranoid eye on.

 The main building (Haus 1) is home to Mielke’s recently opened office and looks exactly how you’d expect it to look: carved busts of Marx and Lenin lining the hallways and the foyer, brown marble columns, off-white almost yellow walls, tacky gold-coloured railings.